 There are also guys who will make a personalized cooking pot from scrap metal:

-The large buses have a slightly different system.
-Sometime during the journey a ticket vender will push through the crowd, selling a ticket to each.
-Then maybe afterwards, another will check them off.
-Maybe people push to the front because they have to get off earlier.
+The large buses have a slightly different system than “board, pay at gate”.
+During the journey a ticket vender will push through the crowd, selling a ticket to each.
+Afterwards there might be another one validating the tickets.
+Some people push to the front, perhaps because they have to get off earlier.

-More hair-raising were the “my love” trucks; just a pickup and everybody holding together for dear life.
+More hair-raising to the observer were the “my love” trucks; just a pickup and everybody holding together for dear life.
 (Nice article on “my love” trucks from Global Voices.)

 On the road, the cashew vendors would leave their sacks tied up in trees: